stariwinkle/delta/README.md

 # SSF2 Delta Repository
-This is pretty much where I'll be hosting the updater and installer files for the game.
-Not much else to see here unless I change my mind about its usage.
+Hi there!
+This is where the files for updating the game are hosted.
+There's not much point to downloading stuff from here, since they're just the public update files.
+No spoilers here! :P